Chapter 12.80

 As used in this chapter the following terms shall have the following definitions:

-(d) “Annual public art plan” means a prioritized list of public art projects to be approved by the city council concurrent with the adoption of the annual CIP budget, and developed by the public art coordinator in coordination with the various city departments and in consultation with the public art committee.
+(c) “Annual public art plan” means a prioritized list of public art projects to be approved by the city council concurrent with the adoption of the annual CIP budget, and developed by the public art coordinator in coordination with the various city departments and in consultation with the arts commission.

 12.80.030 FUNDING.

-(b) Once appropriated by the city council, public art moneys shall be transferred by the city manager or his or her designee, into a separate account, designated the public art fund.
+(b) Once appropriated by the city council, public art moneys shall be transferred by the city manager or his or her designee into a designated public art fund.
 In addition to receiving moneys for city public art, this fund shall also be authorized to accept gifts, grants and donations made to the city for works of art.
-This fund shall be automatically carried over from year to year unless specifically terminated by the city council.
-Expenditures from this account shall be made in accordance with the annual public art plan through appropriations approved by council for each public art project.
+The fund balance shall be automatically carried over from year to year unless specifically terminated by the city council.
+Expenditures from this fund shall be made in accordance with the annual public art plan through appropriations approved by council for public art projects.

-(c) Funds appropriated for one capital improvement project, but not deemed necessary or appropriate by the arts commission in whole or in part for that project, may be expended on other public art projects approved under the annual public art plan, subject to any legal or grant restrictions.
-The moneys appropriated under this chapter may be used for artist design services, for the development of design concepts and models, for the selection, acquisition, purchase, commissioning, placement, installation, exhibition, and display of artworks.
-Artworks may be temporary or permanent, may be integral to the architecture or may be incorporated into the city construction project.
-Integration of the artists’ design concepts into the project architecture should be ensured, insofar as is feasible, by the concurrent selection of the artist(s) with the architect or project designer.
+(d) The moneys appropriated under this chapter may be used for artist design services, for the development of design concepts and models, for the selection, acquisition, purchase, commissioning, placement, installation, exhibition, or display of artworks.
+Artworks may be temporary, rotating, performative, or permanent, integral to the architecture or incorporated into a city construction project.
+Integration of artists’ design concepts into project architecture should be ensured, insofar as is feasible, by the concurrent selection of the artist(s) with the architect or project designer.

-(e) Unless restricted by the city council, any applicable bond resolution or ordinance, local, state or federal law, or the conditions of a granting authority, moneys generated under this chapter may be pooled by the council and expended for any public art and design project in the city, subject to inclusion in the annual public art plan.
+(e) Unless restricted by the city council, or any applicable laws, regulations or conditions, moneys generated under this chapter may be pooled by the council and expended for any public art project, subject to inclusion in the annual public art plan.
 There shall be no general requirement that moneys be expended on the specific projects that generated the moneys.
 Pooled moneys may be used as seed money for artists’ fees to initiate partnerships with private and other public entities to provide public art and aesthetic enhancements in the city.

 12.80.040 PUBLIC ART PROGRAM ADMINISTRATION.

-(a) The public art coordinator shall work with the various city departments to develop the annual public art plan, which shall be created in consultation with the public art committee.
-In developing this plan, all ongoing and new capital improvement projects shall be reviewed for their appropriateness for public art treatment.
-The annual public art plan shall describe in detail each proposed public art project for the upcoming year, with proposed budgets, artwork locations, project schedules and recommended design approaches.
+(a) The public art coordinator shall work with the various city departments to develop the annual public art plan, which shall be created in consultation with the arts commission.
+In developing this plan, ongoing and new capital improvement projects and relevant potential partnerships and community initiatives may be reviewed for their appropriateness for public art.
+The annual public art plan shall describe proposed public art projects for the upcoming year, including project type, budget location, partners and recommended approaches.
 This plan will be reviewed and amended as appropriate by the arts commission prior to submittal to the city council for final approval.
-The annual public art plan shall be submitted to the city council concurrently with the annual capital improvement program budget submission to the city council.
+The annual public art plan shall be submitted to the city council concurrently with the annual city budget.
+Mid-year and public art projects with budgets under twenty thousand dollars are not subject to inclusion in the public art plan provided they have arts commission and department approval, and subject to the availability of funds.

-(b) The public art committee shall have responsibility for the oversight of the public art program.
-This committee shall consult in the development of the annual public art plan, develop each public art project including appointing selection panels for public art projects, reviewing recommended artists and artwork proposals, recommending artworks and artists to the arts commission and monitoring the progress of public art projects, working with the public art coordinator.
+(b) The arts commission shall have responsibility for guiding the public art program.
+The arts commission shall be consulted in the development of the annual public art plan, work with staff to set curatorial priorities, provide input to form selection panels for public art projects, review proposals, recommend artworks and artists, and monitor the progress of public art projects.